modelia/secure-mde-workshop/_pages/01_call.md

 SecureMDE will accept two types of papers: **research/technical papers** of 10 to 12 pages, and **position statements** of 6 to 7 pages.
-Papers should be submitted in PDF and conform to Springer's LNCS format.
+Papers should be submitted in PDF and conform to Springer's <a href="http://www.springer.com/comp/lncs/authors.html">LNCS</a> format.
 All submissions must be original work and must not have been previously published, nor be under consideration for publication elsewhere.
 At least one author of each accepted paper must register for the event and participate fully in the workshop.
-All submissions will be formally evaluated by three reviewers; All accepted papers will be published digitally in the STAF'18 Workshop Post-Proceedings published with Springer <a href="http://www.springer.com/comp/lncs/authors.html">LNCS</a>.
+All submissions will be formally evaluated by three reviewers; All accepted papers will be published digitally in the STAF'18 Workshop Post-Proceedings published with Springer LNCS.

 ### Important Dates